🍽️ Dairy Guide

 What the evidence says

-Aged cheeses are consistently classified as high-histamine foods due to fermentation and long aging processes — even small amounts can trigger symptoms in sensitive individuals.
+Aged cheeses are widely classified as high-histamine foods due to fermentation and long aging processes.
+Sensitive individuals may react even to small amounts, though personal tolerance varies significantly.

 3